 GENERAL PROTECTIVE MEASURES

 Avoid outbreaks.
 To the extent possible, travelers should avoid known foci of epidemic disease transmission.
 The CDC Travelers’ Health website provides updates on regional disease transmission patterns and outbreaks (www.cdc.gov/travel).

 Be aware of peak exposure times and places.
 Exposure to arthropod bites may be reduced if travelers modify their patterns or locations of activity.
-Although mosquitoes may bite at any time of day, peak biting activity for vectors of some diseases (such as dengue and chikungunya) is during daylight hours.
+Although mosquitoes may bite at any time of day, peak biting activity for vectors of some diseases (such as dengue, Zika, and chikungunya) is during daylight hours.
 Vectors of other diseases (such as malaria) are most active in twilight periods (dawn and dusk) or in the evening after dark.
 Avoiding the outdoors or taking preventive actions (such as using repellent) during peak biting hours may reduce risk.
 Place also matters; ticks and chiggers are often found in grasses, woodlands, or other vegetated areas.
 Local health officials or guides may be able to point out areas with increased arthropod activity.

 Wear appropriate clothing.
 Travelers can minimize areas of exposed skin by wearing long-sleeved shirts, long pants, boots, and hats.
 Tucking in shirts, tucking pants into socks, and wearing closed shoes instead of sandals may reduce risk.
 Repellents or insecticides, such as permethrin, can be applied to clothing and gear for added protection.
 (Additional information on clothing is below.)

 Check for ticks.
 Travelers should inspect themselves and their clothing for ticks during outdoor activity and at the end of the day.
 Prompt removal of attached ticks can prevent some infections.
 Showering within 2 hours of being in a tick-infested area reduces the risk of some tickborne diseases.